Helicoverpa assulta: Mating

-Sex Pheromones
+Sex pheromones

 Sex pheromones are secreted chemicals used to attract another member of the opposite sex.
 Because there are different subtypes of H. assulta, each population will respond differently to different ratios and blends of various sex pheromones.
 Using gas chromatography and mass spectrometry, researchers have identified two sub-populations that respond to different combinations of sex pheromones.
 There are nine compounds found from female ovipositor washings including hexadecanal, (Z)-9-hexadecenal, (Z)-11-hexadecenal, hexadecyl acetate, (Z)-9-hexadecenyl acetate, (Z)-11-hexadecenyl acetate, hexadecan-l-ol, (Z)-9-hexadecen-l-ol, and (Z)-11-hexadecen-1-ol.
 The main pheromones that are used are two types of hexadecenals, (Z)-hexadecenal and (Z)-11 hexadecenal, and (Z)-9-hexadecenyl acetate.
 Field studies conducted in Korea, China, and Thailand also illustrated that a blend of (Z)-9-hexadecenal and (Z)-11-hexadecenal was sufficient for attraction, however the most attractive ratio of compounds varied by specific location.
 Researchers found that Korean moths preferred a 20:1 blend of (Z)-9-hexadecenal to (Z)-11-hexadecenal.
 In Thailand, a 7:5:1 blend was most attractive to moths.
-And In China, the moths found the two different blends were equally attractive.
+And in China, the moths found the two different blends equally attractive.